-Home-schooled students who have attained the age of 16, but not their legal majority of 18 are required to take the College Placement Test and achieve passing scores reading, writing and math (but not algebra) in order to take classes.
-The Placement In all cases, students under the age of 18 will have a signed parental-enrollment consent form in order to register.
-The Parent/ Guardian Release form is available at the Student Advisement Center.
+Home-schooled students who have attained the age of 16, but not their legal majority of 18 are required to take the College

+Placement Test and achieve passing scores reading, writing and math (but not algebra) in order to take classes.
+The Placement Test can be waived if students meet one of the exemptions.
+Students failing to meet the test standard will be required to pass the HSE exam and thereafter retake the Placement Test and/or pursue remediation as indicated by the Placement Test.

+In all cases, students under the age of 18 will have a signed parental-enrollment consent form in order to register.
+The Parent/Guardian Release form is available at the Student Advising and Counseling Center.